Budino al cioccolato is a rich, smooth baked Italian style pudding.

 - Bake for 35-40 minutes until set on the outside and slightly wobbly in the middle.

 - Remove from the oven and remove ramekins from boiling water.
 Set aside to cool.
-Serve warm or at room temperature.
+Serve chocolate budino warm or at room temperature.

 Notes

-- Use semi sweet chocolate with 70% cocoa if you prefer a less sweet pudding.
-Otherwise choose chocolate of your preference.
+- Use semi-sweet chocolate with 70% cocoa if you prefer a less sweet pudding.
+Otherwise, choose the chocolate of your preference.

 - Budino is best served warm or at room temperature.
-However these can be made ahead and refrigerated covered with plastic wrap.
+However, these can be made ahead, cover with plastic wrap and refrigerate until needed.
 To serve warm each budino in the microwave for 15 to 20 seconds.

 Marcellina, this pudding looks so creamy and delicious!
 So cool how your dad would make it for breakfast on the weekend.
 I would definitely get out of bed for this!